movahmi/movahmi/README.md

 ## About Me

-I'm Moch Fahmi Shah Al Hakim, a developer with a focused interest in **Machine Learning (ML)** and a solid foundation in **backend systems**.
-My current trajectory involves expanding my expertise into **full-stack development**, with a particular emphasis on building data-driven applications.
+I'm Moch Fahmi Shah Al Hakim, a developer with a focused interest in **Machine Learning (ML)** and a solid foundation in **Backend Systems**.
+My current trajectory involves expanding my expertise into **Full-Stack development**, with a particular emphasis on building data-driven applications.

 My core interests include: